Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 Why would I mix something I enjoy doing first thing in the morning with coffee?

+Interesting difference between humans and lions.
 With lions, it's the male partner who says, ow, you're on my hair.

-Chechny has to change its name to the People's Republic of Husbands Who Won't Get Up to Dance.
+Chechny has to change its its name to the People's Republic of Husbands Who Won't Get Up to Dance.

 And yes, there's actually a country now where they regulate the speed of music.
+Maybe someone at Columbia can get mad about that.

 And the ones who do will tell you.

+Here's an idea.
 Try being nice during sex.

 Say things like, wow, this is fun.

-You sure aren't good at sex.
+You sure are good at sex.

 Better yet, do what the airlines do and say, I know you have a choice when fucking, so thank you for fucking me.

-And finally, new rule at the top levels of our federal government, giving a guy a job because he got screwed over for another job isn't a good reason to give a guy a job, especially if the job is Attorney General, and especially if it's during a time when we need a tough AG to catch a real criminal.
+And finally, new rule at the top levels of our federal government: giving a guy a job because he got screwed over for another job isn't a good reason to give a guy a job, especially if the job is Attorney General, and especially if it's during a time when we need a tough AG to catch a real criminal.

-Merrick Garland.
+Merrick Garland,

-Merrick Garland, who is that Attorney General I speak of and who, spoiler alert, sucks,
+Eric Garland, who is that Attorney General I speak of and who, spoiler alert, sucks,

+And while our government dysfunction continues to grow, one thing remained sacrosanct.
 When a Supreme Court justice dies, the president gets to fill the seat.

 Until Mitch McConnell said, fuck that new rule, fuck you.

-So, when Biden got elected, the Democrats said, hey, wouldn't it be funny as payback if we gave Garland the Attorney General job?
+Garland never even got a hearing.
+So, when Biden got elected, the Democrats said, Hey, wouldn't it be funny as payback if we gave Garland the Attorney General job?

 And that's how we got Attorney General Barney Fife.